pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

 If there are no errors, we have to return a response body with the text `Hello API Event Received`.
-Otherwise, the webhook request will be considered a failure and it will be retried later.
+If an error occurs, the webhook request will be considered a failure, and it will be retried later.
+Notice the simmilarity between webhooks and callbacks here.

 Once the document is signed, we can view it (or download it) as a PDF file.
 From the application, we can request it by clicking a link, which is handled by this method:
 ```java